mademuliana/laravel-api/README.md

 Run the database seeder and you're done

     php artisan db:seed

+**Populate the database with seed data.
+This can help you to quickly start testing the api or start using it with ready content.
+And avoid to use manual/db/eloquent insertion for table that doesn't have default value.
+Always use factory to populate that kind table**

 ***Note*** : It's recommended to have a clean database before seeding.
 You can refresh your migrations at any point to clean the database by running the following command